 It is a good idea to become acquainted with the types of questions that should never be asked i.e. discriminatory questions on race, religion or belief, sexual orientation, age, disability, gender reassignment and sex.
 For example, you shouldn’t ask questions relating to health or candidates children.

 We understand that every job role is different.
 There will be set questions that you need to ask the candidates.
-In addition, you may look at using competency based questions.
-This is when you ask candidates to give specific examples of a scenario of something they have done in the past.
-The reason for asking these types of questions is if the candidate has done this in the past, they’re more likely to do so in the future.
+In addition, you may look at using competency-based questions.
+This is when you ask potential candidates to give specific examples of a scenario of something they have done in the past.
+The reason for asking these type of interview question is if the candidate has done this in the past, they’re more likely to do so in the future.
 The competency questions will really depend on the job role and some examples could include:

 CAR: